sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

 Change the due date of an assignment
 =====================================

-If a due date is set for an assignment, that date is written to file ``DUE_DATE.TXT`` in the folder for the assignment in the each student project when the assignment is distributed.
+When an assignment is distributed, the due date, if any, is written to file ``DUE_DATE.TXT`` in the folder for the assignment in each student project.

 .. image:: img/teaching/due-date.png
      :width: 66%